The Common Lisp Cookbook – Common Lisp for the 21st century

 📕 Get the EPUB and PDF

-CAUTION: We were excited by CL21, but we must admit that the project is staling and suffers from unresolved issues.
+CAUTION: We were excited by CL21, but we must admit that the project is stalling and suffers from unresolved issues.
 We can’t recommend it anymore.
 Hopefully, you’ll now find many equivalent features in other libraries (generic-cl, rutils, access and many more).

 CL21 is an experimental project redesigning Common Lisp.
 It makes some common things that were tedious to do much easier and brings some new welcome features: